-- The importance of the local club is emphasised in maintaining a high level of engagement and participation. - Criterium: Not a preferred location due to distance from CBD. - Reference 'Our Bike Path 2014 2020': A strategic framework for cycling in Western Australia. - The redevelopment and enhancement of existing infrastructure will assist in Westcycle generally, and BMX WA specifically, to achieve its core objectives of increasing the number of cycling infrastructure/facilities in metropolitan and regional WA. - An important component of the strategy is to encourage current clubs and members to work in partnership with local governments to achieve this common aim. - Extensive Mountain Bike Infrastructure supported.
+- The importance of the local club is emphasised in maintaining a high level of engagement and participation. - Criterium: Not a preferred location due to distance from CBD. - Reference 'Our Bike Path 2014 2020': A strategic framework for cycling in Western Australia. - An important component of the strategy is to encourage current clubs and members to work in partnership with local governments to achieve this common aim. - Extensive Mountain Bike Infrastructure is supported.